 In the busy season it can be super difficult to get a spot in popular places like Yosemite National Park.
 They even tell you to make sure your clock is properly set so you can call for a reservation as soon as they open the process for the season!
 Seriously, I can’t make this stuff up!
 From the Yosemite National Park Website Campground Reservations Page:

 Be aware that nearly all reservations for the months of May through September and for some other weekends are filled the first day they become available, usually within seconds or minutes after 7 am!
 For your best chance of getting a reservation, be sure your clock is set accurately and start the first few steps of the reservation process at www.recreation.gov before 7 am Pacific time.

 Some campgrounds are open 24/7, others have quiet hours and actually lock the gates during those hours each night.
-Know the gate hours … Make sure you know, before you go.
-If you fail on this one, you may need another tip sheet: RVing Tips For Beginners: How To Legally Camp In A Wal-Mart Parking Lot … and then, we won’t be able to help you.
-But, there is such a thing as a Walmart store directory!
-Hopefully you won’t need it!
+Know the gate hours or you may need another tip sheet: RVing Tips For Beginners: How To Legally Camp In A Wal-Mart Parking Lot … and then, we won’t be able to help you.
+But, there is such a thing as a Walmart store directory … Hopefully you won’t need it!
 Try to arrive early enough to setup in daylight … but, be prepared if you have to setup in the dark.

 9. Leave the dispersed camping for another day

 We absolutely LOVE dispersed camping but I would not recommend it with a new-to-you RV.
 It’s a good idea to get a few “full hookup” trips under your belt before you wander off into the wilderness.